MoseyQAQ/FerroDispCalc/README.md

 # FerroDispCalc

-Calculator of polarization displacements and polarization of ferroelectrics in molecular dynamics simulations.
+FerroDispCalc (FDC) is a Calculator of polarization displacements and polarization of ferroelectrics in molecular dynamics simulations.

 This code is designed for:
-* build neighbor list for ferrorelectrics (ABO3 perovskite)
+* build neighbor list for ferrorelectrics.
-* calculate the polarization and displacement from a LAMMPS dump file.
+* calculate the polarization, displacement, and local lattice from a LAMMPS dump file.

 For better performence, the main part of code is written in C++.